tnguyen9210/SamplerEvaluation/README.md

-# TSLogistic
+# SamplerEvaluation
-Thompson Sampling for Logistic Bandits
+An evaluation method for comparing different sampling-based or approximation-based posterior samplers